jennakwon06/dropwizard_heroku_weatherbot/README.md

 ```sh
 $ java -jar target/weatherbot-1.0.1-SNAPSHOT.jar server weatherbot.yml
 ```

-# Setting up heroku for your own project
+- Check http://localhost:8080/weather. port 8080 is specified in weatherbot.yml.

+# Run This Application on Heroku

+You can see that this app is currently running on Heroku at http://drift-slack-demo.herokuapp.com/weather.
+If you would like to run your Dropwizard project on Heroku as well, you must go through the below procedures.

-If you do not have an account, sign up for a free account.
-Then, install a Heroku Toolbelt for your OS.
+- Sign up for a free account if you don't have one already, and install Heroku Toolbelt.
 - Log into your credentials
 ```sh
 $   heroku login